mosip/mosip-infra/deployment/v3/iam/README.md

 * The chart above installs Postgres by default.

 ## Rancher integration

-If you have Rancher installed, enabled authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
+* If you have Rancher installed, enabled authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
+* For users in keycloak assign roles - cluster and project roles.
+Under `default` project add all the namespaces.
+Then,, for a specific user you can provide Read-Only role (under projects).

 # Keycloak Init
 To populate base data for MOSIP: